Environmental Research

 Wide-angle KAP overviews

 Water smartweed, also called water knotweed and by other names (Polygonum amphibium), is a common inhabitant of the marsh-pool complex, often found in scattered patches along the marsh margin during wet periods.
-The variety known as longroot smartweed (P. a. var. emersum) appears to be the type present.
-It's highly aggressive and classified as a noxious weed in some places, such as California, but not in Kansas.
+As the name amphibium suggests, water smartweed has the ability to grow on exposed mudflats as well as in water of shallow pools.

 KAP of water smartweed